AYYAZmayo/Sign-off-Timing-Analysis---Basics-to-advanced-workshop/README.md

 ![day3 29](https://user-images.githubusercontent.com/43933912/220174974-13bc1451-8652-48c1-8b94-2c1462558db2.png)

 #### Set of TCL commands
-For performing STA of the design I have below commands that are provided to the tool in the form a tcl file named run.tcl 'read_liberty s27_Late.lib`  It reads the .lib file <br>
+For performing STA of the design I have below commands that are provided to the tool in the form a tcl file named run.tcl <br />
+'read_liberty s27_Late.lib`  It reads the .lib file <br />
 `read_verilog s27.v` It reads the design verilog netlist <br /> `link_design s27` It links the top module of the design <br />
 `read_sdc s27.sdc` It reads the SDC constraints <br />